jetbundle/jetbundle.github.io/_dropdown/about.md

 ---
 title: About
-url: /about/
+url: /principal
-priority: 5
+priority: 1
 ---

 # About

-About JetBundle and the project.
+JetBundle - Mapping the hidden geometry of modern science.